inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-2.md

 task.wait()
 task.download_outputs()
 ```
-When launching the simulation, the API will upload the input data from our local
-directory and schedule the simulation `task` for execution.
-It will also provide
-details about the `task`, including its ID and the machine group assigned for
+This script will upload the input data from our local directory to the API server and schedule a simulation `task` for execution.
+We will be able check details about the `task`, including its ID and the machine group assigned for its computation, by observing the stdout of your terminal:
-computation:

 ```
 Task Information: